 The mention of school lunch conjures up all sorts of images.
-Whether it is a wonderful memory of a cafeteria staff person or a favorite — or least favorite — meal, we all remember the time spent in the school cafeteria.
+Whether it is a wonderful memory of a cafeteria staff person or a favorite meal, we all remember the time spent in the school cafeteria.
 The National School Lunch Program as we know it today was established in 1946 to provide students access to nutritionally balanced meals.
 The U.S. Department of Agriculture, or USDA, continues to fund the program and to assure that healthy lunches are affordable to all.
 Here's what you need to know about today's school lunch programs.

 Who Makes the Rules?

-Regulations regarding what kinds of foods should be served to students are prescribed by the USDA, and each state administers the program in its own schools.
+Regulations regarding what kinds of foods schools should serve to students are prescribed by the USDA, and each state administers the program.
 In 2008, the Institute of Medicine reported that children who ate school lunches consumed few fruits and vegetables and high amounts of saturated fat and sodium.
 The concerning state of affairs prompted changes in the program.
 The 2010 Healthy, Hunger-Free Kids Act mandated updates to the meal prescriptions, which now include more fruits, vegetables and whole grains and less calories and sodium.

 Times Have Changed